vega/vega-lite/site/docs/encoding/axis.md

 **TODO** (We have `encoding` property akin to [Vega's axis `encode`](https://vega.github.io/vega/docs/axes/#custom-axis-encodings), but within each element's block, we do not have `enter/update/exit`.)
 -->

+{:#conditional}

+### Conditional Axis Properties

+We can set axis properties (whose type include "ConditionalAxisProperty") to a [conditional value definition](condition.html#value).

+For example, we can adjust the grid dash in a line chart based on whether a particular grid line falls on a year boundary:

+<div class="vl-example" data-name="line_conditional_grid_dash"></div>

+We can also conditionally hide some labels and ticks in the following Lasagna plot using conditional `labelColor` and `tickColor`:

+<div class="vl-example" data-name="rect_lasagna"></div>

 {:#config}

 ## Axis Config